home-assistant/developers.home-assistant/docs/core/platform/backup.md

 ### Sync agent methods

-The base class `BackupSyncAgent` has several methods that can needs to be implemented.
+The base class `BackupSyncAgent` has several methods that needs to be implemented.

 Method | Description
 :--- | :---